NKulling/SWECO25/layer_standardization_example/README.md

 git clone https://github.com/NKulling/SWECO25.git
 ```

-### Step 2: Set Up Local Variables
+### Step 2: Define Local Variables

-Open the R script `standardization_SWECO25_LV03.R` or `standardization_SWECO25_WGS84.R` (depending on the source data GCS) within the downloaded repository.
-Set the following local variable:
+Open the R script `standardization_SWECO25_LV03.R` or `standardization_SWECO25_WGS84.R` (depending on the input CRS) and define the following local variable:

 ```R
 #-- Local variables
 repo<-"C:/path_to_the_repo/SWECO25"  # Path to the cloned sweco25 repository
 ```

-### Step 3: Run the Processing Script
+### Step 3: Run the Standardization Script

-Execute the `standardization_SWECO25_LV03.R` or `standardization_SWECO25_WGS84.R` script within your R environment.
-This script will carry out the following processing steps for each input file (in the provided example data, there is only one file per pipeline):
+Run `standardization_SWECO25_LV03.R` or `standardization_SWECO25_WGS84.R` in R. This script will carry out the following steps for each input file (in the provided example data, there is only one file per pipeline):

 1) Load the raster file.
 2) Project the raster to Swiss GCS (LV95).